Aston Martin DB7 Vantage V12 For Sale

 are now just too out of date - including the Becker NAV upgrade.

-I had an Alpine unit which looked OK, but eventually bought a higher end Kenwood
+I first fitted an Alpine unit which looked OK, but eventually bought a higher

-DAB unit which has a relatively plain facia and is able to display any colour
+end Kenwood DAB unit which has a relatively plain facia and is able to display

-The head unit now fitted has DAB and so a new aerial was needed capable of good DAB reception in weak signal areas.
+The head unit now fitted has DAB and so a new twin cable aerial was needed capable of good DAB reception in weak signal areas.

 I